cert-manager/website/content/en/docs/configuration/acme/_index.md

 You may want to reuse a single ACME account across multiple clusters.
 This might especially be useful when using EAB.
 If the `disableAccountKeyGeneration` field is set, cert-manager will not create a new ACME account and use the existing key specified in `privateKeySecretRef`.
+Note that the `Issuer`/`ClusterIssuer` will not be ready and will continue to retry until the `Secret` is provided.

 ```yaml
 apiVersion: cert-manager.io/v1beta1